kwambiee/school_library/README.md

 - Implement classes and objects in Ruby.
 - Implement encapsulation and inheritance with Ruby.
+- Implement composition (as an example of the design pattern).
+- Set up associations between classes and objects.
+- Build interactive console apps.
 - Run a program using the command line.

 ## Getting Started